After a long and busy work week, the residents of Manchester

 res[v] = s[color].top();

-Push the vertex v onto the stack number color.
+Push vertex v onto the stack corresponding to its color.

 s[color].push(v);

-Iterate over the sons to of the vertex v and run recursively the depth-first search from them.
+Iterate over all children to of vertex v and recursively

 dfs(to);